RK900/Flu-Prediction/README.md

 Flu-Prediction is available under the [MIT License](https://github.com/RK900/Flu-Prediction/blob/master/LICENSE.txt).

 ### Dependencies
-Python 2.7 with Numpy, Biopython, and Scikit-learn libraries installed.
+Python 2 or 3 with Numpy, Biopython, and Scikit-learn libraries installed.

 ## To use:
+Clone/download the repository.
+Install the dependencies by doing `pip install -r requirements.txt`.

 Input any HA (hemagglutinin) or NA (neuraminidase) flu protein sequence and it's corresponding child sequence into the program and it will output a predicted offspring of that specific flu strain.

 ### Reading in a FASTA file with Biopython
 Use the Biopython library to import a sequence (a FASTA file format).
 You can use any flu FASTA file of your choosing, or you can use the ones in the Flu-Data folder.
 The data in the Flu-Data folder contain a wide variety of flu FASTA files, from single flu strains up to 1000 flu strains, which are grouped by flu subtype and protein.
+Data was obtained from the [Influenza Research Database (IRD)](https://www.fludb.org/brc/influenza_sequence_search_segment_display.spg?method=ShowCleanSearch&decorator=influenza).

 ```python
 from Bio import SeqIO